thanhphuonghdhh/StorefrontBackend/README.md

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `npm install` in your terminal at the project root.

-## Required Technologiesa
-Your application must make use of the following libraries:
-- Postgres for the database
-- Node/Express for the application logic
-- dotenv from npm for managing environment variables
-- db-migrate from npm for migrations
-- jsonwebtoken from npm for working with JWTs
-- jasmine from npm for testing

 ## Steps to Completion

 ### 1. Plan to Meet Requirements